Rules and Guidelines

 - Demonstration of Competitive Advantage: Once the market is identified, if it is truly viable, it will probably already have businesses competing directly or indirectly for it.
 Each pitch should acknowledge these competitors and explain what would set its own company apart.
 If there are no competitors, the pitch should explain why the market is empty and how they can viably enter it.

 The final round (round 2) has two extra criteria:

 - Response to Questions: Each final pitch will be followed by a five-minute question-answer session.
 The finalists' ability to respond to the judges' questions will be considered here, as will the soundness of the pitches under scrutiny.

-- Improvement: The same judges will be present at both the preliminary pitch and the final round, so they will have a chance to see how well the pitch develops both over time and with the added room for detail.
-This category will also consider each finalist's use of his or her advisor's suggestions.
+- Improvement: The same judges will be present at both the qualifying pitch and the final round, so they will have a chance to see how well the pitch develops both over time and with the added room for detail.

 For further clarification on any of these rules, please contact us.